Dunkirk: A Miracle of Deliverance

 By the end of May 1940, the German military machine had swept all before it, France stood on the verge of catastrophic defeat and the British Expeditionary Force had been cut off and forced to flee towards the Channel Ports.
 It seemed only a matter of time before it too was destroyed.
 Only a miracle it seemed, could save it - the course of world history hung in the balance.

-Since September 1939, Britain and France had been at war with Germany but with the exception of a brief campaign in Norway and the continuing war at sea hostilities had yet to be joined.
+Since September 1939, Britain and France had been at war with Germany but except for a brief campaign in Norway and the continuing war at sea hostilities had yet to be joined.
 Instead, the two sides continued to eye each other nervously through the worst winter France had experienced in years.

 Months of inactivity saw the morale of poorly paid French conscripts left idle and shivering in their trenches come close to collapse.
 Already a nation politically divided between Left and Right it was just 22 years since the end of the First World War and the nightmare of the Western Front which had mostly been fought on French soil.
 There was no desire among the French people or the Military High Command to fight, and the longer the so-called phoney war continued the less inclined to fight they became.

-The British Expeditionary Force sent to assist them was small in number and ill-equipped to engage in a major conflict.
+The British Expeditionary Force sent to assist them was small and ill-equipped to engage in a major conflict.

 On 10 May 1940, the Germans launched a major offensive in the Low-Countries and Dutch and Belgian resistance quickly collapsed.
 The French and British advanced northwards to take up a defensive position on the River Dyle just as the Germans had expected them to do.